 DM's Mark Adventures

-DM's Mark adventures are a new part of Dungeons & Dragons Campaigns, starting with the Eberron: Mark of Heroes campaign.
+DM's Mark adventures are a new part of Dungeons & Dragons Campaigns.
 A DM's Mark is an adventure that you write, or modify from another source, and run.
-We provide you some basic guidelines for linking the adventure into the Mark of Heroes campaign, a special session tracking form, and some story objects for the adventure.
+We provide you some basic guidelines for linking the adventure into the specific campaign, a special session tracking form, and some story objects for the adventure.

 What Do I Run?

 The simple answer is: whatever you want!
 The DM's Mark adventures are a chance for you, the DM, to let your creativity shine.

 This might mean creating an adventure or a group of adventures totally from scratch giving your home group an exciting sub-plot within the specific campaign where they can affect the outcome in ways not possible before in campaign-style play.
 It might mean that you just have an interesting adventure idea to run at a show.
 Maybe a small sub-plot using NPCs or events detailed in published adventures inspired you to build an adventure that will dazzle players and add depth to the campaign as a whole.
 Even still, it might mean that you have a favorite adventure from a published source that you twiddle with to fit into the Eberron setting and campaign to create a fun and exciting five-hour session without hours upon hours of work.
 The choice is yours.
 The story is yours.
 Have fun with it!